-NOTE : The Housing Choice Voucher Program Waiting List is currently closed to new applicants.
+NOTE : The Public Housing Waiting List and the Housing Choice Voucher Program Waiting List are currently closed to new applicants.

 AHA assigns one bedroom to two people based on the following guidelines: